 HOW TO FIND Your Hybrid Learning Group

 Are you in Cohort A or Cohort B?
 Students can find their hybrid learning cohort (either “A” or “B”) under the “Schedule” tab in My BackPack.
-In assigning these groups, we made every effort to accommodate siblings, carpool needs, and other special requests families made in the June survey.
+In assigning these groups, we made every effort to accommodate siblings, carpool needs, and other special requests.
 We sought to split class rosters as evenly as possible and to have a fairly even distribution of students from each grade.
 Given these constraints, changes to course schedules will be more involved than normal as we balance these considerations.
 Please be mindful when submitting schedule change requests that responses may be delayed.

 Details on the Hybrid Learning Setup